 - 1 tablespoon tomato paste

-- 1 bunch chard
+- 1 bunch chard (about ½ pound)

-Prep the puttanesca ingredients
+Start the puttanesca sauce

-- Peel and thinly slice the shallot.
+- Peel and thinly slice the shallots.

 - Finely chop, press, or grate enough garlic to measure 1 teaspoon.

-- Coarsely chop the olives and capers.
+- Coarsely chop the olives.

-- Pat the salmon dry with a paper towel; season generously with salt and pepper.
+- Pat the fish dry with a paper towel; season lightly with salt and pepper.

 Prep and cook the chard

-- Wash the chard but don’t dry it.
-Strip the leaves from the stems.
-Coarsely chop the stems and leaves, keeping them separate.
+- Strip the chard leaves from the stems; coarsely chop the leaves and stems, keeping them separate.